-One of the most popular approaches that helps solve the problem is Principal Component Analysis (PCA).
+One of the most popular approaches that help solve the problem is Principal Component Analysis (PCA).
 PCA combines variables of a provided dataset to create new ones, called PCA components, that capture most of the dataset variation.
-Plotting clusters distribution across first PCA components should allow us to see if the clusters are separated or not.
+Plotting clusters distribution across the first PCA components should allow us to see if the clusters are separated or not.

 For this case, let’s plot how clusters were distributed comparing the 1st vs. the 2nd, as well as the 1st vs. the 3rd PCA components.

-From the above plots we can certainly conclude that the 2nd (yellow) cluster is separate from the remaining ones.
+From the above plots, we can certainly conclude that the 2nd (yellow) cluster is separate from the remaining ones.
 Clusters 1 and 3 are slightly overlapping, but each one covers high concentration groups of data points which is successful information in this analysis.
 As the PCA for the first three dimensions covers only 21% of the variance we may still expect that the remaining dimensions show even more exact separation of the clusters.
 To sum up, we’re happy with this result and we can now move to the next part of our analysis.

-The plots above show cluster assignments across the first three PCA components (dim1, dim2 and dim3).
+The plots above show cluster assignments across the first three PCA components (dim1, dim2, and dim3).
 How can we detect which indicators along 47 variables distinguish our customers?

-For simplification and the needs of this blogpost we’ll just check how the average value for each variable was distributed in each group; to do so I created radar charts that show all of the variables at once.
+For simplification and the needs of this blog post, we’ll just check how the average value for each variable was distributed in each group; to do so I created radar charts that show all of the variables at once.

-The first chart sums up basket indicators (such as average basket value or total number of baskets) across the 3 groups of customers.
+The first chart sums up basket indicators (such as average basket value or a total number of baskets) across the 3 groups of customers.
 The second one shows the tendency for buying a product in a specific category.

 Group no. 1 (red):